lud77/cortez2/README.md

 A generalised graph search algorithm that abstracts many different approaches.
 Allows you to inject a frontierManager factory that will specify the behaviour of the algorithm when adding and expanding new nodes.

 ### Breadth first search

-A pre-made frontierManager implementing BFS on GGS.
+A frontierManager implementing BFS on GGS.

 ### Depth first search

-A pre-made frontierManager implementing DFS on GGS.
+A frontierManager implementing DFS on GGS.

 ## Queue